 - 1. Increase accessibility to appropriate alcohol and other drugs treatment options for targeted population groups and identified areas of need in APHN region. - 2.
 Build the capacity of health professionals through the provision of information, education and resources to support health professionals in the management of drug and alcohol dependence and related morbidities - 3.
 Increase integration between AOD and Primary Mental Health (PMH) service providers to improve health outcomes.

 Indigenous Health (including Indigenous chronic disease)

-Opportunities, priorities and option ortunities, priorities and options Priority Possible Options Expected Outcome Potential Lead No new priorities identified for Indige Torres Strait Islanders people. enous Health.
-See below table for prev iously reported priorities which made specific reference to Aboriginal and
+Opportunities, priorities and options Priority Possible Options Expected Outcome Potential Lead No new priorities identified for Indianneys Health Cook alow table for provincely reported priorities which made enceific reference to Aberiainal and